CCSMB/Standards/Standards/CCSMB-9.md

 Programs implementing an autoupdater MUST implement all options listed below in order to be considered compliant.

 ### `settings` API setting
-Compliant programs MUST allow disabling autoupdating through the `autoupdating.disableAutoupdating` setting.
-If the option is set to `true`, autoupdating must be disabled.
+Compliant programs MUST allow disabling autoupdating through the `ccsmb.autoupdate.enable` setting.
+If the option is set to `false`, autoupdating MUST be disabled.
+If the option is unset, compliant programs MAY choose to enable or disable autoupdating for itself.

 Programs running on operating systems which remove the `settings` API MAY be considered compliant if they choose not to implement the `autoupdating.disableAutoupdating` setting.

 ### Global variable

-Compliant programs MUST allow disabling autoupdating through the `DISABLE_AUTOUPDATING` global variable.
-If the global is set to `true`, autoupdating must be disabled.
+Compliant programs MUST allow disabling autoupdating through the `CCSMB_DISABLE_AUTOUPDATING` global variable.
+If the global is set to `true`, autoupdating MUST be disabled.
+If the variable is unset, compliant programs MAY choose to enable or disable autoupdating for itself.

 ## Dependency installation specification
 Programs implementing autoinstallation of dependencies MAY support the following options for disabling that function.